 According to a report by National Public Radio, the Catholic Church has paid more than $3 billion in child sexual abuse lawsuit settlements in America alone.
-As a result, at least 19 diocese and religious orders have had to file for bankruptcy, including some which run boarding and parochial schools.
+As a result, at least 19 diocese and religious orders have had to file for bankruptcy.
 Some of the most notable settlements are described below.

 Archdiocese of Los Angeles: $660 Million

 The largest overall Catholic Church sexual abuse settlement was $660 million, which resolved the claims of 508 victims in and around Los Angeles, CA. Given that the Archdiocese of LA is the largest in the country, it might not be surprising that it also has had to pay the most.
 Individual claimants received an average of $1.3 million apiece as part of the settlement, before legal fees.

 The Archdiocese of LA had previously settled several other cases totaling $114 million, bringing the total amount of settlements for the archdiocese to $774 million to resolve 570 cases total.
 Part of the 2007 settlement was paid for by insurers.
 The church also sold its Archdiocesan Catholic Center for $31 million to help cover the settlement amount.

 Although less money than the LA settlement, the $85 million settlement by the Archdiocese of Boston in 2003 resolved nearly 550 cases.
 Plaintiffs received between $80,000 and $300,000 apiece, based on the amount and duration of the abuse they suffered.
 The Boston Catholic Church also paid for psychological counseling for the victims of sexual abuse.